 As of December 31, 2020, approximately \$1.5 billion of the Company's \$8.3 billion of total indebtedness and other outstanding obligations were subject to floating interest rates.
 Changes in economic conditions could result in higher interest rates, thereby increasing the Company's interest expense and reducing funds available for operations or other purposes.
 The Company's annual interest expense was \$300 million, \$378 million and \$384 million for 2020, 2019 and 2018, respectively.
 Based on the amount of variable rate debt outstanding at December 31, 2020, a 0.25% increase in variable interest rates would increase its annual interest expense by approximately \$4 million before tax.
 Accordingly, the Company may experience economic losses and a negative impact on earnings as a result of interest rate fluctuation.
-The actual effect of a 0.25% increase in these floating interest rates could be more than \$4 million as the Company's securitization and factoring facilities would also increase with an increase in floating interest rates.
+The actual effect of a 0.25% increase in these floating interest rates could be more than \$4 million as the Company's average borrowings on its variable rate debt may be higher during the year than the amount at December 31, 2020.
+In addition, the cost of the Company's securitization and factoring facilities would also increase with an increase in floating interest rates.
 Although the Company may use interest rate protection agreements from time to time to reduce its exposure to interest rate fluctuations in some cases, it may not elect or have the ability to implement hedges or, if it does implement them, there can be no assurance that such agreements will achieve the desired effect.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Market Risk" and "Quantitative and Qualitative Disclosures About Market Risk" in this Annual Report.